typedb/typedb/docs/pages/documentation/1-the-fundamentals/grakn-knowledge-model.md

 **Entities**: instances of entity types, for example, `insert $x isa person` creates an instance of the entity type `person`,

-**Resources**: instances of resource types being associated with particular instances, for example, `insert $x isa person, has name "Elisabeth Niesz"` creates an instance of a `person` with the resource type `name` given the value "Elizabeth Niesz".
+**Resources**: instances of attribute types being associated with particular instances, for example, `insert $x isa person, has name "Elisabeth Niesz"` creates an instance of a `person` with the attribute type `name` given the value "Elizabeth Niesz".
 The unique identifiers for all instances are defined internally within the Grakn system.

 **Relations**: instances of relationship types, for example, `insert (employee:$x, employer:$y) isa employment` creates an instance of the relationship type `employment` between `$x`, playing the role of `employee`, and `$y`, playing the role of `employer`.